Artuqids: History

 The dynasty was founded by Artuk, son of Eksük, a general originally under Malik-Shah I and then under the Seljuk emir of Damascus, Tutush I. Tutush appointed Artuk governor of Jerusalem in 1086.
 Artuk died in 1091, and was succeeded by his sons Sökmen and Ilghazi who were expelled from Jerusalem by the Fatimid vizier al-Afdal Shahanshah in 1098; the Fatimids lost the city to the Crusaders the following year after the siege of Jerusalem of 1099.

 Sökmen and Ilghazi established themselves in Diyarbakır, Mardin, and Hasankeyf in al-Jazira where they came into conflict with the Seljuk sultanate.
 Sökmen, bey of Mardin, defeated the Crusaders at the Battle of Harran in 1104.
 Ilghazi succeeded Sökmen in Mardin and imposed his control over Aleppo at the request of the qadi Ibn al-Khashshab in 1118.
 The next year, Ilghazi defeated the Crusader state Principality of Antioch at the Battle of Ager Sanguinis of 1119.

-After pillaging the County of Edessa, Ilghazi made peace with the crusaders.
+After pillaging the County of Edessa, Ilghazi made peace with the Crusaders.
 In 1121, he went north towards Armenia with his son-in-law Mazyad Dubais II ibn Sadaqah and Sultan Malik of Ganja.
 Ilghazi invaded Georgia and was defeated by David IV of Georgia at the Battle of Didgori of 1121.
 Ilghazi died in 1122, and although his nephew Belek Ghazi nominally controlled Aleppo, the city was really controlled by ibn al-Khashshab.
 Ibn al-Kashshab was murdered by Assassins in 1125, and Aleppo fell under the control of Zengi, atabeg of Mosul, in 1128.
 After the death of Belek Ghazi, the Artuqids were split between Harput, Hasankeyf and Mardin.
 Sokman's son Rukn al-Dawla Dāʾūd, bey of Hasankeyf, died in 1144, and was succeeded by his son Kara Aslan.
 Kara Aslan allied with Joscelin II of Edessa against the Zengids, and while Joscelin was away in 1144, Zengi recaptured Edessa, the first of the Crusader states to fall (see Siege of Edessa).
-Hasankeyf became a vassal of Zengi as well.
+The Artuqids became vassals of the Zengids during the reign of Nur al-Din Zengi (r.
+1146–1174), supporting the Zengids at the battle of Artah in 1164.